dotswg/dots-requirements/draft-ietf-dots-requirements.md

   point.

 OP-005
-: Mitigation Lifetime: A DOTS client SHOULD indicate the desired lifetime of any mitigation requested from the DOTS server.
-As DDoS attack duration is unpredictable, the DOTS client SHOULD be able to extend mitigation lifetime with periodic renewed requests for help.
-When the mitigation lifetime comes to an end, the DOTS server SHOULD delay session termination for a protocol-defined grace period to allow for delivery of delayed mitigation renewals over the signal channel.
-After the grace period elapses, the DOTS server MAY terminate the session at any time.
+: Mitigation Lifetime: DOTS servers MUST support mitigation lifetimes, and MUST terminate a mitigation when the lifetime elapses.
+DOTS servers also MUST support renewal of mitigation lifetimes in mitigation requests from DOTS clients, allowing clients to extend mitigation as necessary for the duration of an attack.

+: DOTS servers MUST treat a mitigation terminated due to lifetime expiration exactly as if the DOTS client originating the mitigation had asked to end the mitigation, including the five-minute termination period, as described above in OP-004.

+: DOTS clients SHOULD include a mitigation lifetime in all mitigation requests.
-: If a DOTS client does not include a mitigation lifetime in requests for help sent to the DOTS server, the DOTS server will use a reasonable default as defined by the protocol.
-As above, the DOTS client MAY extend a current mitigation request's lifetime trivially with renewed requests for help.
+  If a DOTS client does not include a mitigation lifetime in requests for help sent to the DOTS server, the DOTS server will use a reasonable default as defined by the protocol.

-: A DOTS client MAY also request an indefinite mitigation lifetime, enabling architectures in which the mitigator is always in the traffic path to the resources for which the DOTS client is requesting protection.
-DOTS servers MAY refuse such requests for any reason.
-The reasons themselves are not in scope.
+: DOTS servers SHOULD support indefinite mitigation lifetimes, enabling architectures in which the mitigator is always in the traffic path to the resources for which the DOTS client is requesting protection.
+DOTS servers MAY refuse mitigations with indefinite lifetimes, for policy reasons.
+The reasons themselves are out of scope for this document, but MUST be included in the mitigation rejection message from the server, per OP-004.

 OP-006
 : Mitigation Scope: DOTS clients MUST indicate desired mitigation scope.
 The